agcarte4/ece309-fall18-agcarte4/README.md

 * Added header file for polymorphic lists
 * Added source file for function definitions needed for polymorphic lists
 * Added a test file to test polymorphic lists code
-* Wrote a MAKEFILE for polymorphic lists
+* Updated MAKEFILE for polymorphic lists